This post contains affiliate links. Read the full disclosure here.

 blueberry muffin in a pan with a bite out of it after being baked with blueberries scattered around them

 I eat a muffin almost every day.
-I always keep a batch of zucchini muffins and chocolate chip muffins in the freezer so that I can just grab and go.
+I always keep a batch of banana muffins or chocolate chip muffins in the freezer so that I can just grab one and go.

-Dairy free blueberry muffins are the latest muffins added into my rotation, I can’t get enough of them!
+This recipe is the latest muffin that I’ve added added into my rotation; I can’t get enough of them!

 These dairy free muffins are perfect to serve for brunch because the streusel topping makes them feel a little bit fancier than your average muffin!